Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Experiments

 \subsection{Physical Experiments}

 Physical experiments are conducted to validate the grasp generation approach under the covariate shift and real-world sensor measurements.
 They involve single object pick-and-place experiments, where the goal is to pick up a randomly placed target and drop it at the designated location.
 A trial is successful if the object is moved to the spot.
-The \textit{success rate} defined as the ratio of the successful trials as the evaluation criteria.
+The \textit{success rate}--defined as the ratio of the successful trials to total trials--is the evaluation criteria.
 We adopt 8 common household objects that covering the primitive shape classes as shown in Fig. \ref{fig:phyObjs}.
 For each object, 5 trials are performed.

-Simple grasp candidate ranking and refinement process is employed.
+A simple grasp candidate ranking and refinement process is employed.
 For the ranking, we score the candidates combining the center confidence in the keypoint detection stage and the reprojection error (RE) induced by the pose recovery stage: $\score(\grasp) = \centerHeatmap_{xym} + RE$.
 The RE, defined as the image distance between the input and estimated 2D keypoints, quantifies the uncertainty of the \PnP algorithm.
-We refine the translation scale based on the observed depth as in Sec. \ref{sec:visResults}.
+We refine the translation scale based on the observed depth from the depth image as per Sec. \ref{sec:visResults}.

 The physical experiment results are shown in Table \ref{tab:phyResults}.
 Trained on a simple synthetic dataset, {\netNameS} achieves satisfying success rate on real objects, indicating its potential.
 For comparison, 6-DOF GraspNet had an 88\% success rate for simple objects (box, cylinder, bowl, and mug) similar to {\netNameS}, but involved more extensive and computationally involved physics-based simulation.
-The primitive shapes and their continuously parametrized models achieve similar performance with a fraction of the effort and a faster runtime.
+The primitive shapes with continuously parametrized models achieve similar performance with a fraction of the effort and with a faster runtime.